mwambajoakim/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ## 00 - This Bash script displays Best School 10 times.
 - Only used a `for` loop
 - Used `echo` for displaying

+## 01 - This Bash script displays Best School 10 times.
+- Used a `while` loop
+- Used `echo` for displaying